simonbreiter/focus-highlight/README.md

 FocusHighlight.init()
 ```

-Focus Highlight comes with with default settings which can be changed:
+Focus Highlight comes with default settings which can be changed:
 ```javascript
 FocusHighlight.init({
   borderRadius: 4,